A 2D game engine for libretro

 The fact that LÖVE main loop is implemented in Lua is incompatible with retro_run from libretro, it prevents executing the game step by step.

 No, some calls are not implemented at all.
 Only the strict minimum to be able to produce retro games have been implemented.
+Some parts of the input code has also been modified to follow the libretro API more closely.

 Yes, lutro is distributed under the MIT license, you can use it freely, including for commercial projects.